3l1a/FreenetSimulator/README.md

 =============

 This software is a simulation of the Freenet protocol v.
-0.7 ([Freenet Project](https://freenetproject.org/pages/about.html)) The project is written in Java ad use the Peersim Simulator ([Official Web](http://peersim.sourceforge.net/)).
+0.7 ([Freenet Project](https://freenetproject.org/pages/about.html)) The project is written in Java ad uses the Peersim Simulator ([Official Web](http://peersim.sourceforge.net/)).

 ## Simulation